rakibul-islam-raju/CoachSync/README.md

 ### Step 2: Configure Environment Files

-Navigate to both the server and client directories.
+Navigate to both the backend and frontend directories.
 You will find .env.example files in each of these directories.
-Copy the contents of .env.example and create a new .env file in the respective directories (server and client).
+Copy the contents of .env.example and create a new .env file in the respective directories (backend and frontend).
 Paste the copied contents into these .env files.

 ### Step 3: Docker Setup

 Make sure you have Docker and Docker Compose installed on your machine.
 If not, please install them first.

-Run the following command to start the development server:
+Run the following command to start the development backend:

 ```
  docker-compose up -d